Try Premium+ free for 7 days. Sign up and start learning now.

 Posted on August 23, 2021

-So you’ve decided to pick up the ukulele and start learning some of your favorite songs with this small four stringed instrument.
-Whether you already know how to play other stringed instruments such as the guitar or in case you’re still a newcomer, you have chosen a great instrument to learn.
+So you’ve decided to pick up the ukulele and start learning some of your favorite songs with this small, four-stringed instrument.
+Whether you already know how to play other stringed instruments such as the guitar or you’re a newcomer entirely, you’ve chosen wisely.

-Especially for beginners, the ukulele is a good choice as the first instrument to start with.
-For example, you can find a fairly good ukulele at a reasonable price whereas many other instruments can cost you quite a bit.
+For beginners, the ukulele is a good choice as the first instrument to start with.
+You can find a fairly good ukulele at a reasonable price, whereas many other instruments can cost quite a pretty penny.
 However, you shouldn’t underestimate the ukulele.
-It is a versatile instrument and you can do some truly magical things with it, as long as you know how to play, that is.
+It’s a versatile instrument, and you can do some truly magical things with it — as long as you know how to play, that is.

-So, how to get started then, you might be asking.
-Before getting to some more advanced playing techniques, such as fingerpicking and playing with ukulele tabs, you’ll have to learn how to play the basic ukulele chords.
-These are the ones you’ll be using in most popular songs for the ukulele and ones even the most advanced ukulele players have started their playing career learning.
+“So how do I get started then?” you might be asking.
+Before getting to some more advanced playing techniques such as fingerpicking and playing with ukulele tabs, you’ll have to learn how to play the basic ukulele chords.
+These are the ones you’ll be using in most popular songs and ones that even the most advanced ukulele players started their playing career learning.

-In case you don’t know what a ukulele chord is or what is the difference between a minor chord and a major chord, don’t worry.
-We’ll walk you through some of the best basic ukulele chords as well as how to read ukulele chord diagrams.
+In case you don’t know what a ukulele chord is or what the difference is between a minor chord and a major chord, don’t worry.
+We’ll walk you through some of the best basic ukulele chords and teach you how to read ukulele chord diagrams.
 Soon you’ll be familiar with the basic chords for ukulele and strumming chords like a pro.

 What are ukulele chords?

-Like with guitar chords, in order to play a ukulele chord you’ll have to play more than one string at the same time.
-With ukulele chords this means playing three or more notes simultaneously.
+Like guitar chords, in order to play a ukulele chord, you have to play more than one string at the same time.
+With ukulele chords, this means playing three or more notes simultaneously.

-To get a hang of strumming the ukulele’s four strings (these are G-C-E-A starting from the thickest string), try strumming all four strings at the same time.
-Just use the thumb of your strumming hand (your right hand if you’re right-handed or your left hand in case you’re a leftie) and strum all four strings downwards.
+To get the hang of strumming the ukulele’s four strings (starting from the thickest string, these are G-C-E-A), try strumming all four strings at the same time.
+Just use the thumb of your strumming hand (your right hand if you’re right-handed, your left hand if you’re a leftie) and strum all four strings downwards.

-When strumming a string without pressing it down, you’re playing the string ‘open’.
-Before introducing any complex strumming patterns, try playing all four strings of the ukulele open and then try strumming upwards.
+When you strum a string without pressing it down, you’re playing the string “open.”
+Before introducing any complex strumming patterns, try playing all four strings of the ukulele open, and then try strumming upwards.

-Next you can start to finger some of your first basic ukulele chords and learn some simple chord shapes.
+Next, you can start to finger some basic ukulele chords and learn some simple chord shapes.
 First, let’s look at how to read ukulele chord diagrams, also known as ukulele chord charts.
-These will be a valuable tool when learning new ukulele chords to play, so it’s worth spending some time to learn how to read these.
+Chord diagrams will be a valuable tool when learning new ukulele chords to play, so it’s worth spending some time to get familiar with them.

 Reading ukulele chord diagrams and chord charts